Sterile Processing Technician Training & Certification

 • Sterilization: Students learn basic duties and procedures for maintaining sterile healthcare tools in this course.
 Students will learn to appropriately prepare, wrap, and distribute equipment to minimize contagions and maintain healthy hospitals.
 They will also learn how to operate sterilization machinery and enforce decontamination standards in various clinical settings.

-• Specialty courses: Courses such as management (e.g., insurance guidelines, customer management strategies, and program direction goals), ambulatory surgery sterile processing, and GI scope training (e.g., how to process flexible endoscopes and GI track surgical sterilization procedures) are offered to students who want to specialize in one of these fields.
+• Specialty courses: Students who want to specialize in one of these fields are offered courses such as management (e.g., insurance guidelines, customer management strategies, and program direction goals), ambulatory surgery sterile processing, and GI scope training (e.g., how to process flexible endoscopes and GI track surgical sterilization procedures).

 Accreditation of Sterile Processing Technician Programs

 In addition to choosing a school affiliated with the ARC/STSA, verifying that a sterile processing technician training program is attached to a regionally accredited university is wise.
 It’s advisable to find a school accredited by one of the regional bodies recognized by the Council for Higher Education Accreditation (CHEA).
-Also, online students would be wise to ensure that their distance learning courses are accredited by the Distance Education Accrediting Commission (DEAC).
-A program's accreditation status can impact graduates' eligibility to sit for certification exams and therefore is worth investigating before enrollment.
+Also, it would be wise for online students to ensure that their distance learning courses are accredited by the Distance Education Accrediting Commission (DEAC).
+A program’s accreditation status can impact graduates’ eligibility to sit for certification exams and, therefore, is worth investigating before enrollment.

 Career Outlook

 Sterilization technicians fall under the general umbrella of Medical Equipment Preparers and are expected to be highly needed over the next decade.
-The U.S. Bureau of Labor Statistics (BLS) suggests that the field will grow by 5 percent from 2022 to 2032, slightly faster than the average for all occupations (BLS 2022).
+The U.S. Bureau of Labor Statistics (BLS) suggests that the field will grow 6 percent from 2023 to 2033, slightly faster than the average for all occupations (BLS 2024).
 As with many other healthcare specialties, students in this area of expertise will benefit from the aging Baby Boomer population’s need for additional care.
-By the year 2032, it is expected that 3,600 new jobs will be created to adapt to this growing need.
+By the year 2033, it is expected that 4,000 new jobs will be created to adapt to this growing need.

-In May 2022, nearly 63,890 people were employed as medical equipment preparers.
+In May 2023, nearly 70,700 people were employed as medical equipment preparers.
 Most of these workers were employed by general medical and surgical hospitals.
-However, the highest wages are found in positions of professional and commercial equipment and supplies merchant wholesalers, with an average of $44,940 per year.
-Management of companies and enterprises are also key areas where surgical preparers and sterile processing technicians are employed, and the wages are among the highest in the field—approximately $62,460 per year (BLS May 2022).
+However, the highest wages are found in management companies, with an average of $73,910 per year.
+Specialty hospitals are also key areas where surgical preparers and sterile processing technicians are employed, and the wages are among the highest in the field—approximately $55,300 per year (BLS May 2023).

-Still, the level of pay program graduates can expect as a sterile processing technician depends upon the job’s location and the applicant’s level of experience.
-Top-paying states include California, the District of Columbia, Alaska, Hawaii, and Massachusetts, with salaries ranging from $51,080 to $59,490 annually.
-Professionals with more experience in the healthcare field or as sterilization technicians will be more competitive for these high-paying jobs (BLS May 2022).
+Still, the level of pay program graduates can expect as sterile processing technicians depends upon the job’s location and the applicant’s experience level.
+Top-paying states include California, the District of Columbia, Alaska, New Jersey, and Delaware with salaries ranging from $52,450 to $61,780 annually.
+Professionals with more experience in the healthcare field or as sterilization technicians will be more competitive for these high-paying jobs (BLS May 2023).

 Licensing & Certification for Sterile Processing Techs

-Students who wish to become certified through an organization affiliated with the National Commission for Certifying Agencies (NCCA) will need to become acquainted with the Certification Board for Sterile Processing and Distribution, Inc. (CBSPD).
+Students who wish to become certified through an organization affiliated with the National Commission for Certifying Agencies (NCCA) must become acquainted with the Certification Board for Sterile Processing and Distribution, Inc. (CBSPD).
 The CBSPD, formerly known as NICHSPDP, develops and administers a competency-based certification exam to ensure that sterile processing technicians meet “international” standards and protocol.

 The CBSPD offers four specialty exams for different tracks of sterile processing technician training: